Sofii/BackendPythonRole/README.md

 BackendPythonRole

-Motivated, independent backend python OR NodeJS OR PHP developer for exciting new start-up in Tech City!
+Motivated, independent backend Python OR NodeJS OR PHP developer for exciting new start-up in Tech City!

 This role is working with a small team of passionate self-starters.
 We are looking for a cultural fit who can get stuck into this task without being micromanaged.